kersorianek/mon-portfolio/_posts/2019-02-25-How-to-Prepare-Business-Case-Business-Analyst.md

 The fourth thing is reviewing the business case, making sure it's good, you don't have any mistakes, and kind of in doing all that.

 This is just like a resume.
-You want to make sure that this is good and solid. otherwise, your hard work on this may go to waste.
-So you want to go back through your business case and you want to validate that that **problem statement justifies** a call to action, You want those decision-makers to say 'yes, we need to take action.
+You want to make sure that this is good and solid otherwise, your hard work on this may go to waste.
+So you want to go back through your business case and validate that that that **problem statement** justifies a call to action.

-The second thing is you want to ensure that all the **valid solutions** are given.
-You don't want to leave a solution out or a potential solution out because it may be competes with your recommended solution.
-You want to make sure that's listed, you want to let that business make the decision with all the facts.
+The second thing you want to make sure is that all the possible solutions are given to potential customers.
+You don't want to leave a solution out or a **potential solution** out because it may be competes with your recommended solution.

 The third thing is double to check your **cost-benefit analysis** calculations.
 It's really easy to get those mixed up and that can really throw everything off and if somebody points out a mistake in your presentation your credibility is shot.
 So you want to make sure that that's accurate.

-Fourth is you want to objectively dissect your **recommendation**.
-So after you get all done with all your solutions, take a step back and really objectively look at it.
-Don't just go with that option because that option sounds like the coolest option and just a project you really love to run because that's an area that you want to get into because you want it to be right for the business, so make sure you're objectively dissecting your recommendation.
+Third is you want to objectively dissect your **recommendation**.
+Don't just go with that option because that sounds like the coolest option and just a project you really love to run.
+And make sure you're objectively dissecting your recommendation, so it's right for the business.

-Obviously, correct any **grammatical** or **spelling** mistakes and then you want to have another person review it.
-And then last but not least is you want to get the buy-in of two key stakeholders.
-You want to get a couple of people that back you up and that have reviewed the business case and they agree with it because that's going to give you a lot of credibility when you go into actually presenting the business case to the executives or the decision-makers.
+Obviously, correct any **grammatical** or **spelling** mistakes and then you also need to get the buy-in of two key stakeholders before presenting it to decision-makers.

 ## Present the Business Case: Phase 05

 And then the fifth thing, the final step there is presenting that business case.
 The whole goal of the business case and presenting the business case is to get the business to say _'yes, we agree and we want to move forward with that recommendation or that project'._

-So the first thing you want to do is you want to remind yourself that they haven't seen this before so you might have sent the business case to them prior to the meeting as part of the invite which is a good habit to get into, at least they can review it if they have a little time, but you want to go in as if they've never seen this.
-They have no idea what the problem is, they have no idea what the possible solutions are.
-And if they're lost, there's no way that you're going to get their agreement for funding of moving the project forward.
+The first thing you want to remind yourself  that they have no idea what the problem is, they have no know what the possible solutions are.
+And if they're lost, there's no way that you're going to get their agreement for funding You might have sent the business case to them prior to the meeting as part of the invite.

-If decision-makers don't see that there's a problem they're not going to really listen to your solutions and recommendations because they're going to say 'you know what, it's not that big of a problem, who cares, we're not going to take action'.
-Right.
-So you want to make sure that you're hammering that home and that you're kind of selling them that there's a problem.
+If decision-makers don't see that there's a problem they're not going to really listen to your solutions and recommendations because they're going to say it's not that big of a problem.
+So you want to make sure that you're kind of selling them that there's a problem.

 Next thing is give your recommendation.
 You don't need to go through everything you want to, you know, talk about that, talk about the problem and then give your recommendation and then you can talk about the return on investment for that particular recommendation.

-You then, I like to then circle back and say 'here are the other options that were being looked at and here's the other solutions that we came up with and here are the reasons I ruled each of them out' or 'here are the reasons that I went with my recommended solution over that particular solution'.
-So it just helps people to kind of rule out the other ones.
+ You then, I like to then circle back and look at why I went with my recommended solution over that particular solution.
+It helps people to kind of rule out the other options that might have been looked at.

 The next thing is you want to touch on each risk.
-So if there's a risk.
-Touch on it.
 You don't want a deep dive and spend too much time on the risks that are there.
 You just want to make sure that they're aware that there's a risk.
-And if they have questions, It is guaranteed, they will stop and they will ask you to go deeper into that risk.
-You also to build your credibility, you want to mention your stakeholder backers.
-So those two people that you had reviewed ahead of time bring them up.
-So it's building on your credibility especially if you're having like subject matter experts or people that are kind of proponents within that business that help drive change, positive change, then you know, mentioning them will be very helpful because it's going to help those decision-makers say 'you know what, if Tom thinks it's the right thing to do then its kind of a good return on investment'.
-And then the last thing you want to do is you want to close the presentation summarizing the benefits and the return on investment for the recommendation and the action that you've kind of come up with.
+And if they have questions, It is guaranteed, they will stop and ask you to go deeper into that risk.

-So you want to end with saying, you know, this is really important, this is going to help solve that problem that we've defined.
-And here are the benefits, here's when we get our return, you know, we get our return on investment within two months and then everything after that is profit, we think within the next, within the first year, it's going to equate to X amount of dollars and saved whatever, saved cost.
-And then five years here is kind of where it would be.
-And so you want to make sure that you're ending with those benefits and that return on investment.
-So really that's the overall thing about, the basics of a business case.
+You want to make sure that you're ending with those benefits and that return on investment.
+So you want to end with saying, you know, this is going to help solve that problem.
+And here are the benefits, here's when we get our return, and then everything after that is profit.

 So those are the five phases that a business analyst shall utilize in creating an effective business case.

 For Any Query or Assigment Contact